 Appendix A

 Table A1.
 Gene signatures of ccRCC after exclusion criteria.
-The PubMed query of terms was: (renal OR kidney) AND (clear cell) AND (cancer) AND (prognosis OR survival OR outcomes) AND (gene signature AND regression), and filtering the years of 2015 to 2020.
+The PubMed query was conducted in January 2021 using the terms: (renal OR kidney) AND (clear cell) AND (cancer) AND (prognosis OR survival OR outcomes) AND (gene signature AND regression), and filtering the years of 2015 to 2020.